Bonito Generation

 Bonito Generation is the debut studio album by British indie pop band Kero Kero Bonito.
-A follow-up to the 2014 mixtape, Intro Bonito, this album was released via Double Denim Records on 21 October 2016.
+A follow-up to the 2013 mixtape, Intro Bonito, this album was released via Double Denim Records on 21 October 2016.
 Bonito Generation produced six singles: "Picture This", "Lipslap", "Break", "Graduation", "Trampoline", and "Fish Bowl" (the song "Forever Summer Holiday", initially released as its own single in 2017, was later included as a bonus track on the Japanese edition of the album).
 Music videos were created for "Lipslap", "Break", and "Trampoline".

+Production

 Background

+In 2011, the producers and multi-instrumentalists Gus Lobban and Jamie Bulled posted an advertisement to MixB (an online bulletin board for Japanese expatriates) seeking a musician interested in "Japanese rap".
+One of the first respondents was Sarah Midori Perry; Lobban and Bulled were intrigued by Perry's artistic background and her fluency in both English and Japanese, and the three agreed to form a band that they dubbed "Kero Kero Bonito".
+After a string of singles, the group released their debut mixtape, Intro Bonito through Double Denim Records in August 2014.

+Writing and recording

-Following the release of their debut mixtape Intro Bonito in 2014, Kero Kero Bonito made plans to write an album with producers affiliated with the record label PC Music that was "a bit more songwriter-y, rather than just disjointed basslines and riffs."
-A record was planned for release in 2015, but in October of that year they disclosed to Stereogum journalist James Rettig that they were still "figuring out what kind of statement they wanted to make" with their first studio album.
+Following the release of Intro Bonito, Kero Kero Bonito began working on their debut studio album, which they intended to release in 2015.
+The band wanted this release to be "a bit more songwriter-y, rather than just disjointed basslines and riffs", and they had hoped to collaborate with underground pop musicians, such as the producers affiliated with the PC Music art collective.
+By October of 2015, however, the album had not yet materialized, and the band disclosed to Stereogum journalist James Rettig that they were still "figuring out what kind of statement they wanted to make" with the record.

+When conceptualizing the record, the members of Kero Kero Bonito placed great care on ensuring that the recorded had "flow" and that "all the right elements [were] in the right places".
+In an interview with DIY magazine, Lobban likened this challenge to solving a tiling puzzle: "You start off with a few pieces, and think 'oh that’s the corner', and 'that's this guy's hand', and then as you come up with more things, and end up only needing one more piece that looks kind of like this.
+It's very much like a jigsaw, actually."

 Bonito Generation was completed at the beginning of August 2016, having been in the works for over a year.

 Composition

-Bonito Generation has been described to be an electropop, J-pop, and synth-pop record, with influences from electro, dancehall, video game music, 90s dance, hip hop, and K-pop.
+Bonito Generation has been described to be an electropop, J-pop, and synth-pop record, with influences from electro, dancehall, video game music, '90s dance, hip hop, and K-pop.
 It has also been compared to the hyperpop sounds of PC Music and Sophie.
 Themes of the record also touch upon Instagram, hearing a catchy song on the radio, trampolines, waking up, childlike perspective upon day-to-day existential crises, and the curiosity of youth.

-Bonito Generation was re-released on vinyl by Polyvinyl Record Co. on 11 January 2019.